ismartsid/VeriRISC-Single_cycle_RISC-V_Processor/README.md

 # Single Cycle RISC-V Processor

 ## Overview
-This repository contains the Verilog implementation of a single-cycle RISC-V processor.
+This repository contains the Verilog implementation of a single-cycle RISC-V processor Based on RV32I.
 In this design, each instruction executes within a single clock cycle.
 The processor consists of the following modules:

 1. **riscv_branch_control.sv**
    - Determines whether a branch instruction is taken or not.